 Imagine standing in a beautiful sunset.
-There’s a 12th Century monolith silhouetted against the sinking sun, birds are singing a final chorus and the scent of recently mown grass in the warm breeze.
+There’s a 12th Century monolith silhouetted against the sinking sun, birds are singing a final chorus and the scent of recently mown grass lingers in the warm breeze.
 With light and colours also changing and four of your five senses tingling, how on earth do you capture the magic in a single two-dimensional image?

 For those starting out, even if you’re familiar with the camera, there’s a realisation that knowing the technicalities doesn’t mean good images.
 It requires another skill – visualisation or “learning to see”.